-With current UK tool hygiene practices outdated and impractical we have worked closely with a leading infection, prevention and control expert - Dr Patricia Fenton, MB BS, NHS Trust Director of Infection Prevention and Control 2002-2013 to provide the most up-to date, and recommended tool hygiene practices.
+With salon hygiene practices outdated, impractical and often misunderstood we have worked closely with a leading infection, prevention and control expert - Dr Patricia Fenton, MB BS, NHS Trust Director of Infection Prevention and Control 2002-2013 to provide you with the most up-to date, and recommended hygiene practices.

-The most common and traditional method of tool hygiene in the industry is based around steeping instruments in the famous blue disinfectants.
-With many reports showing this is an impractical and often a misunderstood method, we took on the challenge to provide a more up to date solution.
+The most common and traditional method of tool hygiene in the industry is based around 'steeping' instruments in the famous blue style disinfectants.
+With this style of disinfection often a misunderstood and time consuming, we took on the challenge to provide a more up to date solution.

-Working with Dr Fenton we have been able to create a simple ‘back to basic' 3 step process which will ensure a effective cleaning and disinfection of your tooling.
+Working with Dr Patrica Fenton we have been able to create a simple ‘back to basic' 3 step process which will ensure an effective cleaning and disinfection of your tooling.

-With the ever conscious consumer needing reassurance about effective salon hygiene practices, what a better way to demonstrate your responsibility by investing in professional tooling and adjusting your current hygiene techniques to suit the expectations of a modern client.
+With the hygiene conscious consumer needing reassurance about effective salon hygiene practices now more than ever, what a better way to demonstrate your responsibility by investing in professional tooling and reviewing your current hygiene techniques to suit the expectations of a modern client?

-All of our Navy tools have a unique titanium coating will help protect your clients, and minimise any risk of cross contamination.
+All of our Navy tools have a unique titanium coating which will help protect your clients, and minimise the risk of cross contamination.

 Navy 3 Step Hygiene System

 Step 1 Clean - Using a detergent wipe simply clean each tool ensuring all surface dirt and residue is removed.

-Step 2 Disinfect - Using our 70% alcohol based disinfecting wipe simply wipe over each tool ensuring your cover all surface areas, be cautious of sharp blades or mechanisms.
+Step 2 Disinfect - Using a disinfecting wipe simply wipe over each tool ensuring your cover all surface areas, be cautious of sharp blades or mechanisms.

-Step 3 Dry - Dry all surfaces with a Navy Cloth or a clean paper towel, then store tools in a clean and dry pouch until the next use
+Step 3 Dry - Dry all surfaces with a Navy Cloth or a clean paper towel, then store tools vertically in a clean and dry pouch until the next use

 Finally we recommend using our Navy Lube Tube to lubricate the joints of the tools to ensure tool longevity.